headwindz/headwindz.run/articles/Some useful JS techniques that you may not know.md

 console.log(obj2.a); //null
 ```

-If we aim to filter out undefined and null, we can use *weak comparision* with double equality sign(i.e. ==).
+If we aim to filter out undefined and null, we can use *weak comparison* with double equality sign(i.e. ==).

 ```javascript
 console.log(null == undefined); //true